 - 5. Never remove the hook strap from the hook. - 6.
 Release the winch clutch and pull out the winch cable. - 7.
 Pulling out as much cable as possible maximizes the winch's pulling capacity.
 Always be sure that at least five (5) full turns of winch cable are wrapped around the winch drum at all times.
 The friction provided by this wrapped cable allows the drum to pull on the winch cable and move the load. - 8.
-Read and adhere to the following information for winch damping to ensure safe winch use. - A. In order to absorb energy that could be released by a winch cable failure, always place a "damper" on the winch cable.
+Read and follow the Shock Loading, Winch Damping, and Winch Rigging sections of this manual for details on safe winch use. - A. In order to absorb energy that could be released by a winch cable failure, always place a "damper" on the winch cable.
 A damper can be a heavy jacket, tarp, or other soft, dense object.
 A damper can absorb much of the energy released if a winch cable breaks when winching.
 Even a tree limb can help as a damper if no other items are available to you. - B. Lay the damper on top of the mid-point of the winch cable length that is spooled out. - C. On a long pull, it may be necessary to stop winching so that the damper can be repositioned to the new mid-point of the winch cable.
 Always release the tension on the winch cable before repositioning the damper. - D. Avoid being directly in line with the winch cable whenever possible.
 Also, never permit others to stand near or in line with the winch cable during winch operation. - 9.
 Never hook the winch cable back onto itself.
 This will damage the winch cable and may result in winch cable failure. - 10.
 Never use straps, chains or other rigging items that are damaged or worn.